loganpkg/spot/README.md

 If it is then the macro is pushed onto the stack.
 If the macro takes arguments, then these will be collected.
-When the macro is finished, for user-defined macros, the arguments are substituted into the placeholders in the macro definition and then the resultant text is pushed back into the input.
-Built-in macros usually perform some other operation on the arguments, and some of them also push the result back into the input.
+When the macro is finished, for user-defined macros, the arguments are substituted into the placeholders in the macro definition and the resultant text is pushed back into the input.
+Built-in macros usually perform some other operation on the arguments, and some also push the result back into the input.

 Nested macro calls are handled by the macro call stack.
 While collecting the arguments of one macro, another macro may be encountered.